Upperfoot/barclays-ts-tech-test/docs/THINKING.md

 - Added Users & User Entities
 - Requires updating our existing E2E tests to include authorisation, will add helpers
 - Not focusing on Unit Tests yet for Internal Logic, will continue focusing on large impact tests (E2E)

+## User Endpoints

+- As spoke about before will derive the userId from the JWT token in the payload, no need to pass this about